Self-concordant smoothing in proximal quasi-Newton algorithms for large-scale convex composite optimization: Convergence analysis

 \section{Convergence analysis}

-We analyze the convergence of Algorithms \ref{alg:NewtonSCOREProx} and \ref{alg:GGNSCOREProx} under the smoothing framework of this paper.
-In view of the numerical examples considered in \secref{sec:experiments}, we restrict our analyses to the case $2\le\nu\le3$.
-However, similar convergence properties are expected to hold for the general case $\nu>0$, as the key bounds describing generalized self-concordant functions hold similarly for all of these cases (see, \eg, Section 2 and the concluding remark of \cite{sun2019generalized}).
+We analyze the convergence of Algorithms \ref{alg:NewtonSCOREProx} and \ref{alg:GGNSCOREProx} under the proposed smoothing framework.
+In view of the numerical examples considered in \Secref{sec:experiments}, we restrict our analysis to the case $2\le\nu\le3$.
+However, similar convergence properties are expected to hold for the general case $\nu\in \rp$, as the key bounds describing generalized self-concordant functions hold similarly for all of these cases (see, \eg, the Section 2 and concluding remark of \cite{sun2019generalized}).
 We define the following metric term, taking the local norm $\norm{\cdot}_x$ with respect to $g_s$:

-We introduce the notations $H_g^*\equiv \hessn g_s(x^*)$, $H_f^*\equiv \hessn f(x^*)$ and $H^*\equiv\hessn q(x^*)$.
-Recall also the notations $H_g\equiv \hessn g_s(x_k)$, $H_f\equiv \hessn f(x_k)$ and $H_k\equiv\hessn q(x_k)$ at $x_k$.
+We introduce the notations $H_\star^{g }\equiv \hessn g_s(x^\star )$, $H_\star^{f }\equiv \hessn f(x^\star )$ and $H_\star \equiv\hessn q(x^\star )$.
+Recall also the notations $H_k^g\equiv \hessn g_s(x_k)$, $H_k^f\equiv \hessn f(x_k)$ and $H_k\equiv\hessn q(x_k)$ at $x_k$.
 Furthermore, we define the following matrices associated with any given twice differentiable function $f$:

 We begin by stating some useful preliminary results.
 The following result provides bounds on the function $g_s$ in \eqref{eq:partialsmooth-prob}. \begin{lemma}\cite[Proposition 10]{sun2019generalized} Suppose that \ref{ass:p3}--\ref{ass:p4} hold.
 Then, given any $x,y\in \dom g$, we have